LStepczynski/ScoutHelper/README.md

 # ScoutHelper
-Scout Helper is a web application in Polish language created to help study about the Scout Movement
+Scout Helper is a web application in Polish language created to help learn about the Scout Movement